TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

-  -g, --tags              export the list of tags and subtags only -C, --clean             clean the data (addrs to lower case, sort by addr) -r, --regular           only available with --clean, cleans regular names database -d, --dry_run           only available with --clean or --autoname, outputs changes to stdout instead of updating databases -A, --autoname string   an address assumed to be a token, added automatically to names database if true -x, --fmt string        export format, one of [none|json*|txt|csv]
+  -g, --tags              export the list of tags and subtags only -C, --clean             clean the data (addrs to lower case, sort by addr) -r, --regular           only available with --clean, cleans regular names database -U, --count             return the number of names matching the search terms or other options -d, --dry_run           only available with --clean or --autoname, outputs changes to stdout instead of updating databases -A, --autoname string   an address assumed to be a token, added automatically to names database if true -x, --fmt string        export format, one of [none|json*|txt|csv]